tomerd/swift-server-metrics-api-proposal/README.md

 counter.increment(100)
 ```

-`Recorder`: A recorder collects observations within a time window (usually things like response sizes) and *can* provides aggregated information about the data sample, for example count, sum, min, max and various quantiles.
+`Recorder`: A recorder collects observations within a time window (usually things like response sizes) and *can* provide aggregated information about the data sample, for example count, sum, min, max and various quantiles.

 ```swift
 recorder.record(100)